 Minnesota’s earned sick and safe time statute, Minn.
 Stat. § 181.9445, defines ESST as “leave, including paid time off and other paid leave systems, that is paid at the same base rate as an employee earns from employment” and may be used for the purposes listed in the ESST use statute.
 Employers can meet the ESST requirement either by maintaining a separate ESST bank or by folding ESST into a combined PTO bank that satisfies the statute’s floor.

 The interaction with termination payout runs in two directions.
 First, when ESST is folded into a combined PTO bank, every PTO design rule the employer applies (caps, forfeiture, notice conditions) has to be checked against the ESST statute’s requirements.
 A combined bank that runs afoul of ESST rules on accrual, rollover, or permitted uses is non-compliant regardless of what the handbook says about termination.
-Second, the ESST statute itself does not require payout of unused ESST hours at separation.
-An employer can end the employment relationship and owe nothing in ESST hours, provided the pre-separation ESST obligations were met.
-But the employer’s contractual PTO promise may still require payout if the policy treats the combined bank as earned PTO owed at separation.
+Second, the ESST statute itself does not require cash payout of unused ESST hours at separation, but employers must still comply with any recordkeeping and reinstatement obligations that apply if the employee is rehired within the statutory window.
+The employer’s contractual PTO promise may also still require payout if the policy treats the combined bank as earned PTO owed at separation.

 The cleanest drafting structure for employers who want control over both regimes is a bifurcated handbook: a separate ESST policy that tracks the statute, and a separate general PTO policy that says exactly what the employer wants about caps, rollover, forfeiture, and termination.
 Combined-bank policies can work, but they take more care to draft and more care to administer.
 See our earned sick and safe time employer guide for the ESST rules in full.